Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Exercise therapy and massage

-Therapeutic exercise allows you to restore the function of the spine after immobilization or surgical treatment.
-Exercise therapy also favorably affects the prognosis for osteochondrosis, disc herniation, and spondylolisthesis.
-When these causes are eliminated, the likelihood of progression of radiculitis and the frequency of its exacerbations are reduced.
+Therapeutic exercise allows you to restore spinal function after immobilization or surgical treatment.
+Exercise therapy also has a beneficial effect on the prognosis for osteochondrosis, disc herniation, and spondylolisthesis.
+By eliminating the above reasons, the likelihood of progression of radiculitis and the frequency of its exacerbations are reduced.

-It is worth visiting a qualified massage therapist after the exercise therapy complex.
-Massage allows you to relax muscle fibers, reduce the intensity of back pain.
+It is worth visiting a qualified massage therapist after a complex of exercise therapy.
+Massage allows you to relax muscle fibers and reduce the intensity of back pain.

 Surgical treatment

-If the above treatments have not been effective, your doctor may recommend surgery to decompress the nerve root.
+If these treatments are not effective, your doctor may recommend surgery to decompress the nerve root.

-Some diseases leading to sciatica may be absolute indications for surgery.
+Some diseases leading to radiculitis may be absolute indications for surgery.
 These include tumors, vertebral fractures, severe forms of osteochondrosis, osteophytes and other pathological processes.

-Some patients associate back pain solely with sciatica.
-However, the inflammatory process in the spine may be of another localization.
-The following structures can be exposed to inflammation:
+Some patients associate back pain exclusively with sciatica.
+However, the inflammatory process in the spine may be of a different location.
+The following structures may be affected by inflammation:

 • Vertebral bodies.